How Does Diabetes Affect Feet?

 Nerve function may be abnormal, so the patient may not feel pain.
 This frequently causes a delay in the diagnosis, and the patient may be diagnosed late with a limb- or life-threatening infection as a result.

-Ulcers are graded for size, depth, and vascularity.
 Additional imaging studies may be helpful, including a bone scan, MRI, or CT scan.
-Tissue cultures from the base of an ulcer may be more reliable than swab cultures from the ulcer.
+Tissue cultures may be obtained if any wounds are present.
 Vascular studies may help determine how well blood is circulating, which is important for predicting wound healing.

-Wounds may be cleaned and treated with dressings and immobilization devices such as custom boots or total contact casts.
-Infections are cleaned and antibiotics are given.
+Wounds may be cleaned and treated with dressings and immobilization devices such as custom boots or custom molded casts.
+Antibiotics may be given if necessary.
 Non-surgical treatment for Charcot arthropathy may include immobilization with or without weightbearing.
-Gangrene of the toes may be treated with observation if the infection is under control.

-Severe infections such as abscesses or osteomyelitis may be treated with surgical removal of decaying tissue or amputation.
 Surgical treatment for Charcot arthropathy may include correction of the deformity with operative stabilization.
-Vascular disease may be treated by vascular surgeons with arterial bypass procedures.
-Gangrene may be treated with partial foot amputation or below-knee amputation.
+If present, poor blood flow may be treated by vascular surgeons with arterial bypass procedures.

 Risks and Complications